Prescription Requirements

 Prescription Monitoring Program

 State law imposes duties on health professionals, including Optometric Glaucoma Specialists, to combat the abuse of opioids.
 One duty is to query the Prescription Monitoring Program (PMP) before prescribing an analgesic that is a controlled substance (an Optometric Glaucoma Specialist may prescribe one three-day supply of any analgesic identified in Schedules III, IV, and V).
-See the August 2019 Newsletter for detailed information.
-Also see the PMP Website.
-Licensees may register and query the PMP now, but must do so starting March 1, 2020, when prescribing an opioid.
-Only registered users can query.
-See also Board Rule 280.10.

 MEDICAID: Tamper Resistant Requirements